* Mexico book last 16 meeting with Netherlands

 * Finish runners-up in Group A

-* Marquez, Guardado and Hernandez score for Mexico (Add quotes, details)
+* Marquez, Guardado and Hernandez score for Mexico (Writes through)

 By Toby Davis

-Mexico, who will face Group B winners Netherlands in Fortaleza on Sunday, had looked happy to hold out for the draw that would have seen them into the knockout stages before the Manchester United forward came on to turn the match on its head.
+Mexico, who will face the Netherlands in the last 16, had looked happy to hold out for the draw that would have put them into the knockout stages before the Manchester United forward came off the bench to turn the match on its head.

-Within 10 minutes of Hernandez entering the fray, Rafael Marquez put Mexico ahead with a powerful header, before Andres Guardado rounded off a swift counter attack and Hernandez himself finished with a close-range header.
+Within 10 minutes of Hernandez entering the fray in the second half, Rafael Marquez put Mexico ahead with a powerful header, Andres Guardado rounded off a swift counter-attack and Hernandez himself struck with a close-range header.